ALgosZen/GuidedCapstoneProject/README.md

 ![Alt text](Screenshot/architecture.PNG?raw=true "Architecture")

 For a data processing system, the first step is to ingest the data sources.
 Your Spring Capital data sources come from stock exchange daily submissions files in a semi-structured text format.
 This means the records follow a certain formatting convention like JSON, but don’t obey a tabular structure formatted for a relational database.
 The data ingestion process parses the semi-structured data out so it can be loaded into Spark.

-Learning Objectives:
+## Learning Objectives
-● Learn to parse CSV and JSON files
+* Learn to parse CSV and JSON files
-● Create a Spark DataFrame with defined schema
+* Create a Spark DataFrame with defined schema
-● Persist the Spark DataFrame into file system using partitioning
+* Persist the Spark DataFrame into file system using partitioning

-Prerequisites:
+## Prerequisites
-● Python: basics, string manipulation, control flow, exception handling, JSON parsing ● PySpark: RDD from text file, custom DataFrames, write with partitions, Parquet
+* Python: basics, string manipulation, control flow, exception handling, JSON parsing
+* PySpark: RDD from text file, custom DataFrames, write with partitions, Parquet

 ## Technologies